How Can I Help You?

 People keep telling me I need to have a website for my business.
 How do I start?

 When you are ready to have a website, you have one decision to make right away: Which website builder do you want to use to create the pages that people will see on your website?
-Our work together starts with you filling out a planning questionnaire followed by a complimentary phone consultation so I can find out more about your project, your business, and your budget.
-That information will help me guide you to one of the two website builders I specialize in.
+We start with a complimentary 30-minute phone consultation so I can find out more about your project, your business, and your budget.
+That information, coupled with a follow-up questionnaire, helps me guide you to one of the two website builders I specialize in.

 I focus on helping people create small-business websites with Squarespace and Weebly, two programs that have earned glowing reviews for being very easy to use, while also giving you a professional-looking, affordable website.
 I chose to specialize in Squarespace and Weebly so that you can make changes by yourself later, without having to hire a web programmer or wait for a friend with know-how to help you.
 Making changes to words and pictures on your website is as easy as using a word-processing program.
 You don't need to understand anything about web coding or programming.